Team-Nutshell/nutshellengine-docs/source/types/Script/getGamepadButtonState/index.rst

 :doc:`/types/Script/index`::getGamepadButtonState

-Returns the state of the gamepad with identifier gamepadID.
+Returns the state of a gamepad button.

 Declaration
 -----------